KEYNOTE-426 subgroup analyses confirm pembrolizumab–axitinib efficacy

 medwireNews is an independent medical news service provided by Springer Healthcare. © 2019 Springer Healthcare part of the Springer Nature group

-This independent activity was supported by an educational grant from Pfizer and Merck KGaA
+This independent article was supported by an educational grant from Pfizer and Merck KGaA